NajmiN-06/Genrobotics-backend/README.md

 ## If inorder to commit any changes in repository
-Do the changes ans save the file on terminal
+Do the changes ans save the file
+On terminal
-  -git add .
+   git add .
    git commit -m "Description of the change" git push origin main
 On render dashboard click manual deploy